twolfson/gif-encoder/README.md

 - imageData `Array` - Array of pixels for the new frame.
 It should follow the sequence of `r, g, b, a` and be `4 * height * width` in length.
     - If used with the options `palette` and `indexedPixels`, then this becomes the index in the palette (e.g. `0` for `color #0`)
 - options `Object` - Optional container for options
     - palette `Array` - Array of pixels to use as palette for the frame.
-It should follow the sequence of `r, g, b, a` and be `4 * height * width` in length.
+It should follow the sequence of `r, g, b, a`
         - At the moment, this must be used with `options.indexedPixels`
     - indexedPixels `Boolean` -  Indicator to treat `imageData` as RGBA values (`false`) or indicies in `palette` (`true`)